particle-iot/docs/src/content/tutorials/hardware-projects/hardware-examples.md

 // You'll need to wire an LED to this one to see it blink.

 int led2 = D7; // Instead of writing D7 over and over again, we'll write led2
 // This one is the little blue LED on your board.
-On the Photon it is next to D7, and on the Core it is next to the USB jack.
+On the Photon it is next to D7.

 // Having declared these variables, let's move on to the setup function.
 // The setup function is a standard part of any microcontroller program.